 Butler is a likeable person in general (as I've seen in interviews and such) as well as a very talented actor.
-This article examined the 8 best movies that Gerard Butler has appeared in.
+This article examined the eight best movies that Butler has appeared in.

 PS, I Love You is a romantic drama about a married couple, Holly (Hilary Swank) and Gerry (Butler), who are deeply in love but sometimes fight.
 Gerry dies suddenly of a brain tumour, leaving Holly heartbroken and alone.
 Over the next few months, Holly receives messages and gifts that Gerry organised to be sent to her after his death.

 These messages send Holly on new adventures and gaining new experiences, including visiting Gerry's hometown in Ireland.
 It's a beautiful, tear-jerking story about love after death—one to watch with your mum or your friends.